robfatland/runawaytrain/README.md

 # runawaytrain

-Purpose: Deploy AWS infrastructure -- including a Lambda function -- that regularly checks AWS account integrity and responds to a compromised (bad guy) state.
-There are two trigger conditions involved: Counting the number of running EC2 instances across all regions (trigger: if the count exceeds a threshold); and looking at recent spend on AWS over the past two hours (trigger: spend exceeds a threshold).
-Once we hit a trigger: Stop all EC2 instances and locks out all IAM Users.
-Only the root user can come back in and start things back up again.
+Purpose: Deploy some AWS machinery -- including a Lambda function -- to regularly check AWS account integrity and responds to a compromised (bad guy in the barn) state.
+Bad guys have been known to spin up compute resources that burn thousands of dollars per hour, a deplorable state we refer to as the *runaway train*.

+There are two conditions that can trigger the shutdown: The number of running EC2 instances exceeds a given threshold; or recent spend in the account exceeds a second threshold.
+Under either condition we proceed to stop all EC2 instances, and discontinue IAM User access whether via console, AWS Role or API.

+Specifically we are building for a single Payer account plus some number of Sub-Accounts.

-## Top view notes
+## Notes

-- Once the machinery is in place as described below: Ideally we would like to deploy new copies into sub-accounts in an automated 'infrastructure as code' manner.
+- A single Lambda runs in the Payer account with Role-based access to sub-accounts
+    - This assumes Roles in sequence to check on EC2 count
+    - In contrast each sub-account has a CloudWatch spend alert installed
+        - When this reads high spend it notifies an SNS topic

+- Sub-account installation: Via automated 'infrastructure as code'.

 - There are some details to be aware of